Administrative scrivener: Registration

-If it is not done, one will not be allowed to perform work naturally, besides not being allowed to present him or herself as an administrative Scrivener.
+Without registration, one cannot practice as an administrative scrivener or present themselves as such.
 Nonetheless, in actuality, there is an increasing trend of members not paying their dues.
 As disciplinary action, after a request from the prefectural leaders, names of scriveners who do not pay will be released on the website of the Japan Federation of Gyoseishoshi Lawyers, with effect from 20 April 2011.
 The problem has begun to surface as such.
 As of March 2009, there are 39,846 registrants with 156 corporate bodies.

 Duty to declare

 The administrative Scrivener must record his name and impress his professional seal on documents that he prepares (under Execution Procedures of the Administrative Scrivener Law, section 9, subsection 2).

 National Qualification Examinations for Administrative Scriveners

 All in general are qualified to take the exam.
 The exam is customarily held throughout the nation on the second Sunday of each November.
 The prefectural authority designates the civil body, The Corporate Person of the Administrative Scrivener Examinations and Research Centre as its sole executor.

 Subjects tested include laws relating to the work of a scrivener such as Constitutional Law, Civil Law, Administrative Law, Companies Law and basic legal knowledge.
 The aptitude of a person to do such work, such as general knowledge in politics, economics and society, knowledge pertaining to the safe transmission of Information, protection of personal information and comprehension of written passages.
 The syllabi of each exam is based on the current law as of the first of April every year.
-To pass, one must gain more than 60% of the total score, 50% in legal subjects and 40% in general knowledge subjects.
-The passing mark may be adjusted depending on the difficulty of the questions.